beamable/UnrealSDK/Docs/docs/concepts/federation.md

 ## Adding/Removing Federations
 Federations can be added and removed from services using  `dotnet beam fed` command pallet of the CLI.

-In code, Federations are tied to interfaces implemented in your `Microservice` inherited class --- these federations and its ids are automatically added by a C# Source Generator the `Microservice.csproj` references.
+In code, Federations are tied to interfaces implemented in your `Microservice` inherited class --- these federations and its ids are automatically validated by a C# Analyzer that will tell you if you've missing things.

 ```bash
 # Adds an IFederatedLogin implementation to the MyMicroservice service with the "cool" id.